 A Quick Look at Caffeine Content: Latte vs Coffee

 In the caffeine battle for dominance, regular or a plain cup of black coffee will reign supreme when it comes to caffeine content.
 However, it’s not by that much; your regular 8-ounce cup of black coffee has about 95 milligrams of caffeine.

 Lattes will usually have anywhere from 60 to 95 mg of caffeine.

-So, if you prefer the strongest cup of coffee, the traditional cup will definitely be better suited for you.
+So, if you prefer the strongest cup of coffee, the traditional cup will be better suited for you.
 However, you can always get a latte that has a “double-shot”.
-This means that the latte contains two cups of straight espresso, which will increase its overall caffeine content.
+This means that the latter contains two cups of straight espresso, which will increase its overall caffeine content.

 However, if you aren’t used to drinking more than your daily amount of caffeine, you may want to use a bit of caution to avoid common side effects of caffeine “intoxication” such as jitteriness, inability to concentrate, nausea, and headaches.

 So, what exactly is a latte?
 A latte is a type of coffee beverage that’s created using an espresso base.
 Essentially, it’s just adding milk to your coffee to make it a bit milder or flavorful.
 The milk is usually placed in a frother and then mixed with the coffee.

 Oftentimes, additional ingredients such as specialty flavors and sweeteners will also be added to make it a bit more jazzy–something many boutique coffee houses have become known for.
 There are different types of lattes including flat white, mocha, and cappuccino– and they all contain a mixture of espresso coffee and milk.

 The term “latte” actually derives from the Italian term “caffè e latte”, which translates to “milk with coffee”.